richard-weinhold/pomato/README.md

 Release Status
 --------------

-This release covers all features and a big part of the documentation.
+The current release covers all features and a big part of the documentation.
 The FBMCModule is still changing very often and is not documented.
 The julia code also lacks documentation until we figure out how to include both julia and python code into one sphinx script.

 POMATO is part of my PhD and actively developed by Robert and myself.
-WE are not software engineers, thus the "program" is not written with robustness in mind.
-Expect errors, bug, funky behavior, stupid code structures, hard-coded mess and lack of obvious features.
+Through this repository we want to encourage exchgange and promote transparency towards our research.
+However, we are not software engineers, thus the "program" is not written with robustness in mind.
+Even though we have recently improved the installation procedure through *pip*, expect errors, bug, funky behavior, stupid code structures, hard-coded mess and lack of obvious features.
+Please contact us if you are trying to make it fly but encounter problems and unintuitive behavior.

 Related Publications
 --------------------